 The New York City branch of the activist collective Radical Reference is an assortment of information workers in the New York City area dedicated to critical engagement with issues surrounding the intersection of information and social justice.
 We have done street reference during the 2004 Republican National Convention and other demonstrations, and we offer free workshops on topics like fact-checking and online research.
-Subscribe to our announcements list or follow us on Twitter to be kept up-to-date on our activities.
+Follow us on Twitter to be kept up-to-date on our activities.

 Get in touch if you'd like to invite us to do a workshop for your community group or have other questions.
 And info workers and students are always welcome to show up at one of our monthly meetings -- bring your ideas and energy and join in!
-We meet monthly on (usually) the third Friday night or Sunday evening of the month.
-The location is often determined in the days before the meeting.
+We meet monthly, and the location is often determined in the days before the meeting.

 Members of the NYC collective have presented workshops and trainings at the following venues, among others:

 - Allied Media Conference and the Symposium on Media Literacy in Eduation in Bowling Green, Ohio (2004, 2005)